erickzhao/gmail-selenium-test/README.md

 First, I set up the initial state before each scenario by ensuring login status and navigating to the inbox page.
 This was done in the `Background` step of my Gherkin feature.

-For each case, I sent composed a draft with a unique subject and body (based on the timestamp of when the acceptance tests were run), which were saved later for assertion purposes.
-Then, I attempted to send the email to both an exterior user and to myself from my test account (whether I was the main recipient or the Cc varied between the permutations).
+For each case, I composed a draft with a unique subject and body (with timestamp of when the tests were run), which were saved later for assertions.
+Then, I sent the email to both another user and myself (I was either the recipient or the Cc in each case).

-Since each email was eventually sent to my inbox, I checked both the Inbox and Sent folders of my test account for a matching subject (corresponding to my previous timestamp).
-I then clicked on the email and validated if the information corresponded to what I had composed in my draft (subject, body, sender, recipient, cc, and attachment file name).
+Ergo,since each email was sent to my inbox, I checked both my the Inbox and Sent folders for a subject with a matching timestamp.
+I then clicked on the email and validated if its details corresponded to my draft (subject, body, sender, recipient, cc, and attachment file name).

 After each scenario was run, I then cleared my Inbox and Sent folders, as well as discarded any existing drafts, to reset the system to its initial state.

 ### Dependencies

 This assignment was written in **JavaScript** using the [NodeJS](https://nodejs.org/en/) runtime and the [npm](https://www.npmjs.com/) package manager.
-The project was built using Selenium Webdriver (with ChromeDriver for running the acceptance tests), Cucumber to automate the user story flows into acceptance tests, and Chai as an assertion library to validate the `Then` steps in the acceptance tests.
+The project was built using Selenium Webdriver (with ChromeDriver for running the tests), Cucumber to automate the stories into acceptance tests, and Chai as an assertion library.

 Here are the versions of the dependencies specified by the `package.json`:

 - `"chai": "^4.2.0",` - Chai is an BDD assertion library ([See documentation here](https://www.chaijs.com/)).
 - `"chai-as-promised": "^7.1.1",` - A plugin for Chai to support assertions for asynchronous [JavaScript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) ([see documentation here](https://www.chaijs.com/plugins/chai-as-promised/)).
 - `"chromedriver": "^2.46.0",` - npm wrapper used to fetch the corresponding version of ChromeDriver ([see documentation here](https://www.npmjs.com/package/chromedriver)).
-[ChromeDriver](http://chromedriver.chromium.org/) itself is a standalone Chromium server implementing the WebDriver protocol.
-It is used in conjunction with Selenium to run acceptance tests.
+[ChromeDriver](http://chromedriver.chromium.org/) itself is a standalone server implementing the WebDriver protocol.
+Used alongside Selenium to run acceptance tests.
 - `"cucumber": "^5.1.0",` - A JavaScript implementation of the Cucumber tool to run plain language automated tests ([see documentation here](https://www.npmjs.com/package/cucumber)).
 - `"selenium-webdriver": "^4.0.0-alpha.1"` - JavaScript bindings for the Selenium automation library ([see documentation here](https://seleniumhq.github.io/selenium/docs/api/javascript/)).